Cinematic dark editorial photograph. A premium Toronto physiotherapy clinic treatment room at golden hour, featuring a sleek modern adjustment table.

 A once-per-year recall campaign to the discharged patient database, sequenced to relevant time frames and practice areas, generates three to five re-bookings per 100 contacts at a minimum.
 For a clinic with 400 discharged patients, that is 12 to 20 re-bookings from a single campaign at near-zero acquisition cost.

-Layer 4: Review Accumulation and Local Search Position
+Layer 4: Review Momentum and Local Search Position

 GTA physiotherapy clinics compete in one of the most review-dependent local search environments of any healthcare service.
 A person searching for a physiotherapy clinic near them on Google Maps will see the review count prominently.
 Clinics in positions one, two, and three typically have review counts in the 60 to 180 range.
 A clinic with 18 reviews does not rank in those positions regardless of how skilled the clinical team is.